-More broadly, there were significant concerns at the potential use of sustainability as a pretext to justify new tariffs and NTBs or non-tariff measures applied to trade, as well as the proposed EU Carbon Border Adjustment Mechanism.
+More broadly, there were significant concerns at the potential use of sustainability as a pretext to justify new tariffs and NTBs or non-tariff measures applied to trade.

-Farm Leaders highlighted their commitment to addressing climate change-related issues, while rising to the challenge of feeding a growing world population and reiterated the need to deal with such issues within appropriate frameworks specifically established to deal with climate change, such as the Paris Agreement, and the recently concluded 26th UN Climate Change Conference of the Parties (COP 26).
+Farm Leaders highlighted their commitment to addressing climate change-related issues, while rising to the challenge of feeding a growing world population and reiterated the need to deal with such issues within appropriate frameworks specifically established to deal with climate change, such as the Paris Agreement, and the recently concluded 28th UN Climate Change Conference of the Parties (COP 28).

-Farm Leaders seek that MC12 recognise domestic and international efforts on climate action and call on Ministers to ensure that international agricultural trade is not unnecessarily hindered in undertaking its critical role in securing global food security on the pretext of sustainability and climate action.
+Farm Leaders seek that MC13 recognise domestic and international efforts on climate action and call on Ministers to ensure that international agricultural trade is not unnecessarily hindered in undertaking its critical role in securing global food security on the pretext of sustainability and climate action.